aws/aws-cdk-rfcs/text/0400-appmonitor-l2.md

 ## App Monitor

-Define `AppMonitor` to your stack:
+Define an`AppMonitor` in your stack:

 ```ts
 import * as rum from '@aws-cdk/aws-rum';